All Products

 }

-4. In the Create Policy dialog box, enter a policy name, such as TestRAMPolicy, and click OK.
+4. In the Create Policy dialog box, enter a policy name, such as TestRAMPolicy, and then click OK.

 2. Attach the custom policy to the RAM user.